yzereh/Data_Analytics/Readme.md

 <p align="center">$\nu_w + \frac{\sum{j=1, j \neq w}^{N}\nu_j}{N}$</p>

+>>>>>>> What is the advantage of this? it has two advantages.
+First, we can find the words representations for out-of the vocabulary words.
+Second, the words that are infrequent, will not be underrepresented.

+>>>>> - The position of the words is considered and incorporated as some vectors weighting the word representations.
+I will not go through the details, but you can find the original paper [here](#https://proceedings.neurips.cc/paper/2013/file/db2b4182156b2f1f817860ac9f409ad7-Paper.pdf).
+>>>>
  > - $\color{rgb(216,118,0)}\large\textrm{params}$:
  >  >  >  **tokenizer_pattern**: in case we want to tokenize the text, what pattern we need to use.
 The default is ```support.TOKEN_PATTERN = r"\b[^\d\W]+\b"```.
  >  >  >  **transform_method**: which method we want to use to transform the words (sentences) to vectors.
 I tried several embedding and classical methods and decided to stick to these two methods: